Wondering how to use a rowing machine to lose weight? You’re not the only one.

 How to Use Rowing Machine Properly

-Now you know the benefits of a rower – especially over other cardio fitness gadgets.
+Now you know the benefits of a rower – especially over similar space-saving cardio equipment.
 Learning how to lose weight using a rowing machine is just as important.

 In theory, you don’t have to be a genius to figure it out – sit down, fit your soles, grab the handle and go.
 However, small details can boost the fat burning process.